shafy/shafyy/content/about.md

 draft: false
 ---

 Hey hey!
 My name is Can Olcer.
-I co-founded a company called [Chimpy](https://heychimpy.com) where I'm Head of Product.
+I'm currently working on two open-source projects: [Fugu](https://github.com/shafy/fugu), a privacy-friendly product analytics software, and [Mapzy](https://github.com/mapzy/mapzy), a store finder.

 I also make plant-based cheese ([Yeti](https://yetifoods.de))

-Previously I created a school that exists only in VR (which didn't work out).
+Previously I created a school that exists only in VR (which didn't work out) and co-founded a company called [Chimpy](https://heychimpy.com).

 I was born and raised in Zurich, Switzerland and currently live in Berlin, Germany.